 Heads up, this post uses affiliate links.
 If you make a purchase using one of the links I've provided, I'll receive a small sum of money.
 You can read more about my affiliations here.

 I fell in love with Thai curries when I met my husband.
-We had a lovely authentic Thai restaurant down the street from us.
+We had a lovely authentic Thai food restaurant down the street from us.
 I think we single-handedly kept them in business!

 When I started the Low FODMAP Diet, finding a great-tasting red curry paste was at the top of my Franken-FODMAPing list!
 And, after many failed attempts (including the one time I accidentally made lava – sorry taste buds), I've definitely cracked the code!